jamie-harris36/calculator/README.md

 * Layout is responsive, with margins and font sizes changing on smaller screens.
 * Salary input box
-    * User must enter a valid input to launch the calculator - alert will appear if no number, or amounts of 0 and under are entered.
+    * User must enter a valid input in order to run the calculator.
+When the user tries to run the calculator, an alert will appear if the input bar is left empty, or amounts of 0 and under are entered.
+Also if letters or other characters are entered.
     * Users salary is displayed in the results, which will personalise the results.
-* Calculate Button - launches the calculator and displays the results
+* Calculate Button - runs the calculator and displays the results
     * Has a hover effect on non-touchscreen devices, with a smooth colour transition.

 - - -